Education and Outreach

 By offering more opportunities to become involved in music-making we inspire and encourage our children and young people to aspire to greater things, all of which require collaboration and team-work with others, thus developing personal and social skills alongside musical ones.
 The trustees of Hatfield House Chamber Music Festival believe in access to music and the arts for all and are therefore delighted to be developing this project.
 If you are interested in supporting our work with children and young people through the Festival, please let us know.

-We are now delighted to be announcing our exciting and inspiring programme for the Festival’s tenth anniversary year in 2021, we hope to build on our experiences from this year and extend our Education and Outreach Programme to offer even more opportunities for children and young people to become involved.
-This will include concerts, masterclasses, workshops, performance opportunities and mentoring both during the Festival and we hope, at other times in the year.”
+We are now delighted to be announcing our exciting and inspiring programme for the Festival’s Tenth Anniversary in 2021, building on our experiences from 2020 and extending our Education and Outreach Programme to offer even more opportunities for children and young people to become involved.
+This will include live and online concerts, masterclasses, workshops, performance opportunities and mentoring both during the Festival and we hope, at other times in the year.”
 Jill Knight, Education and Outreach Manager